Free Not Cheap

 Dr. Doug Posey

 The drop in those calling themselves Christian was seen as “astounding” and not limited to millennials.
-Every demographic and geographical area in the U.S. appears to be declining in those claiming Christianity as their faith.
-Meanwhile, other religions like Islam and even atheism are on the rise.
+Every demographic and geographical area in the U.S. appears to be dwindling in those claiming Christianity as their faith.
+Meanwhile, other religions—like Islam and even atheism—are on the rise.

 The answer is not found in denying biblical truth on hard topics.
 We need to love people—all people—and accurately present the truth as lovingly as we can.
-But, we know the narrow gate will simply be too narrow for some; people will trip over the cross and the cost of being a Christ follower will be too high.
+Some will still reject it, and us.
+We know the narrow gate will simply be too narrow for some; people will trip over the cross and the cost of being a Christ follower will be too high.